-8 Committee on the Rights of People with Disabilities -CRPD
+10. Committee on the Rights of People with Disabilities - CRPD

-The CRPD has issued one observation and a corresponding recommendation to China, in 2012, on a total of 63 State reviews between 2009 and 2017 (1,6%).
-It is the only TB where the number of concerns exactly adds up to the number of recommendations.
-The subject of the concern is corruption related to access to health care, and the Committee recommends to develop a system to prevent corruption, but remains quite vague.
-It also mentions a positive aspect, namely the establishment of a Commission against Corruption.
+The CRPD has issued two observations with corresponding recommendations on corruption, and one positive aspect, on a total of 21 reviews carried out between 2009 and 2017 (3/21 or 14%).
+It is the only treaty body where the number of concerns exactly matches the number of recommendations.
+The recommendations are addressed to China (2012) and Honduras (2017).

+The subject of the concern in China is corruption related to access to health care, and the Committee recommends developing a system to prevent corruption but still remains quite vague.
+It also mentions a positive aspect in those Cobs, namely the establishment of a Commission against Corruption.
+The concern in Honduras is extortion by criminal gangs, to which the Committee recommends protecting persons with disabilities, again remaining quite vague.